kwonkyo/our-wedding/README.md

 ## Samples
 #### Home
-We had a photographer friend who took many of the photos as the website background.
-The website is fully compatible for desktop and mobile devices.
-The desktop background is actually two separate photos with a sloppy attempt to make it align it naturally side-by-side.<br/><br/>
+We had a photographer friend who took our photos throughout our engagement and wedding preparation period, some of which I used as the website background.
+The website is fully compatible for both desktop and mobile devices.
+The desktop background is actually two separate photos aligned side-by-side, with a sloppy attempt to make it look like one photo.<br/><br/>
 <img src="readme/home.PNG"/>
 <img src="readme/home-m.PNG"/>